 A REIT is a powerful investment that is part of many strong portfolios.
+It provides a steady stream of income, and is a good hedge against inflation.
 A REIT is even more attractive if you can hold the investment in either a TFSA account (Canada) or Roth IRA account (United States).

 Let’s take a look at what a REIT is, and what makes it an attractive investment.

 A REIT is short for “Real Estate Investment Trust”.
 This is usually a company that owns income-generating real estate properties, and the REIT trades just like a stock on the markets.